ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### A. Create Template in the Masterdata Database

-On receiving a request to add a Template with the input parameters (id, name, descr, file_format_code, model, file_txt, module_id, module_name, template_typ_code, lang_code and is_active), the system stores the Template in the Database
+On receiving a request to add a Template with the input parameters (id, name, descr, file_format_code, model, file_txt, module_id, module_name, template_typ_code, lang_code and is_active), the system stores the Template in the Database and performs the following steps:

 1. Validates if all required input parameters have been received as listed below for each specific request
    * id- character (36) - Mandatory
    * name - character (128) - Mandatory